Top 10 things to consider when booking a cruise

 1. What matters most?

 Every cruise ship is unique: some specialize in gourmet cuisine, luxury experiences, rare itineraries or awesome entertainment.
 Before committing to a cruise, the best place to start is by figuring out what matters most to you on vacation.
-Personally, great food plays a significant role in a great trip.
+For some, great food plays a significant role in a great trip.
 Other people could care less about meals and want to visit unique port cities.
 For families, it might be all about the kids clubs.
 Figuring out what matters most to you will help guide you toward the brand or specific ship that will best suit your needs.

 2. Who’s on board?